simonsobs/ocs/example/miniobs/README.rst

 ====================================

 This example demonstrates operation of a single-host OCS.
-The Observatory consists of the 2 core agents (HostMaster and RegistryAgent), a data aggregation agent (AggregatorAgent), and a producer of random data (FakeDataAgent).
+The Observatory consists of the 2 core agents (HostManager and RegistryAgent), a data aggregation agent (AggregatorAgent), and a producer of random data (FakeDataAgent).